 Child Care Council of Nassau, Inc.: Collaborated with Lisa Hilliard, Sr. Early Childhood Specialist, to revamp and facilitate three of the five workshops offered in the OCFS funded quality initiative for Family Child Care Providers – The Four Corners: Designing a Developmentally Appropriate Early Childhood Setting.
 These workshops focus on creating and maintaining an early childhood setting through an understanding of developmentally appropriate practice (DAP).
 The workshop series is built upon the NAEYC’s DAP position statement and examines the NYS Core Body of Knowledge’s environment and curriculum competency area.

-CUNY Professional Development: More recently, as part of the Pre-K for All New York City expansion, our team is working with the PDI to train leaders and educators on using authentic data to inform their classroom instruction.
+CUNY Professional Development: More recently, as part of the Pre-K for All New York City expansion, our team is worked with PDI to train leaders and educators on using authentic data to inform their classroom instruction.
 The trainings were tailored to meet the diverse needs of NYC leaders.

 Little Missionary’s Day Nursery: Provided professional development during the spring of 2017.
 Topics that were explored included children’s development of mathematical thinking, literacy and language development, and exploring the science behind play and brain development.